vedph/cadmus_core/Doc/core.md

 Typically, the database can be queried for a single item or part, or for a set of summary information about items or parts matching some specific criteria (filters).
 This is the well-known "list-and-details" scenario, where the UI provides a filtered list of objects, among which users pick a single object for editing or viewing its details.

 The summary information for items and parts used when browsing them is represented by classes `ItemInfo` and `PartInfo`, respectively.
 Currently, they represent only the essential metadata from each object.
+There also is a `LayerPartInfo`, a specialization of `PartInfo` used when inspecting the layers in a specific item.

 ## (B) Layers